 Lesson 1 - Introduction to ASO

-In this lesson, we will define App Store Optimization, show you why it is important and show you one example of an app publisher who has benefited from ASO.
+In the first lesson, we will define App Store Optimization, explain why it is important, and illustrate a great case study demonstrating the value of ASO.

 The Definition of App Store Optimization